broadinstitute/str-truth-set/README.md

 ---
 ### Creating the Truth Set

-This repo contains the code used to generate the STR truthset.
+This repo contains the code used to generate the STR truth set.
 To recreate the truth set files:

 ```